Weather in Iceland in September: travel guide

 All our itineraries are created by local Iceland travel experts and can be tailored to your needs.
 Here are a few sample itineraries.

-• Iceland: West and North combined (10 days): hit lesser-travelled roads as you explore Iceland's northern and western fjords in your rental car.
-Glaciers, lava fields, beaches, waterfalls, and much more awaits.
+• Iceland: West and North combined (10 days): Hit lesser-traveled roads as you explore Iceland's northern and western fjords in your rental car.
+Glaciers, lava fields, beaches, waterfalls, and much more await.

 • East to West with the Westmand Islands (8 days): drive around Lake Lagarfljot, and visit Hengifoss waterfall and Hallormsstadur forest.
 Continue to the South Coast, then spend a day on the stunning Westman Islands before winding up your journey with a visit to the Golden Circle.